 If you continue walking along the east side of the harbour you will reach Skagen.
 In contrast with the monochrome Gamle Stavanger, Skagen is a riot of colour.
 Yellow meets green with a hint of pink; fuchsia, lime green and lavender mesh together in unexpected harmony.
 It shouldn’t work but it does.
 Take your pick of the great cafes for a pit-stop.
-A refreshing pint of Danish beer can be yours for only 100 NOK (£10).
+A refreshing pint of local beer can be yours for only 100 NOK (£10).
 Savour every last drop.

 - Skagen is centred around Øvre Holmegate

 In recent years, the street art scene in Stavanger has burgeoned.
 Each September, the city hosts the Nuart Festival, showcasing national and international street artists.
 Download the self-guided street art tour or check out the map on the festival’s website.

 How to find Stavanger’s street art

 - Artwork is across the city but there is a cluster in and around Øvre Holmegate